BestTimesToVisit.com Logo

 Frequently Asked Questions

 Shoulder seasons, April-May and September-October, offer a sweet spot.
-You'll find comfortable temperatures, fewer tourists than the peak summer months, and often lower prices on flights and accommodation.
+You'll find comfortable temperatures, fewer throngs of tourists than the summer months, and potentially lower prices on flights and accommodation.
 Plus, the parks are lovely in the spring and autumn.

-What are some local customs or etiquette points I should be aware of when visiting Bucharest?
+What are some local customs or etiquette tips I should be aware of when visiting Bucharest?

-Beyond the main tourist attractions, what are some hidden gems or lesser-known spots in Bucharest that you'd recommend?
+Beyond the Palace of the Parliament, what are some lesser-known spots or hidden gems in Bucharest that you would recommend?

 Ready to Plan Your Trip?